blag/bash_profile/README.md

-# The Bash profile to end all other Bash profiles
+# The Bash profile to end all other Bash profiles - now supports ZSH!